Bala-Pathaneni/pathaneni42.github.io/index.md

 ## Bala Gangadhar Pathaneni

-Masters Student at Royal Holloway, Data Science.
+Masters Student at Royal Holloway, Data Science and Analytics.

 Looking for entry/full time graduate roles.
+An adaptable and responsible graduate adept at analytics and ambitious budding professional with excellent attention to detail.
+Possesses driving experience in executing projects, validating techniques, gathering requirements as part of ensuring business growth and requirements.
+Proficient in cleaning and transforming data to provide data driven recommendations and conducting statistical analysis to identify performance patterns.

+Education:

+MSc.Data Science and Analytics (Jan 2021- Dec 2021)
+Royal Holloway, University of London, UK.

+B.Tech Electronics and Communication Engineering (May 2014- April 2018)
+JNTU Kakinada, India.

+Intermediate Physics, CHemistry and Math (June 2012- April 2014) FIITJEE Vijayawada, India

 ## Unnecessary content